wyplay/wycdn-sampleapp-android-bitmovin/README.md

 2. Open the project in Android Studio.
 3. Build the project by selecting 'Build -> Make Project'.

+Ensure that a valid Bitmovin player license key is defined in project `gradle.properties` file.

 ### Running the App

 1. Connect your Android device via USB or use an Android emulator.